2.069 miles / 3.330 km Long Circuit1993 to date

 In 1976 the main straight was widened and a staging area constructed to allow drag racing to take place on the track.
 Clubrooms were built in 1984 which are now known as the Chris Amon Clubrooms, while two grandstands were erected, the Bruce McLaren stand overlooking the main straight and the Denny Hulme stand with views of the back of the circuit.
 In 1985, further upgrades were made to the drag strip by the Pegasus Bay Drag Racing Club, funded by a $7,000 grant from the NZ Hot Rod Association.
 This saw a new burnout and pre-stage area added along with a control tower for the strip (which uses the main straight in the opposite direction to road racing).

 In 2004 the park was renamed Powerbuilt Tools International Raceway, when the Alltrade company purchased the naming rights.
 In 2013 that sponsorship ended, with naming rights picked up by real estate entrepreneur and six-times national champion motorcycle racer Mike Pero.
 In February 2023 the naming rights changed again, with the track being named after a local car dealership, Euromarque.

-The circuit retains a busy calendar of events, with the Canturbury Club organising its own calendar and the track also hosting races for three different motorcycle clubs, alongside the drag meetings.
+The circuit retains a busy calendar of events, with the Canterbury Club organising its own calendar and the track also hosting races for three different motorcycle clubs, alongside the drag meetings.
 Various driver training businesses also hire the track for motorcycle training, super moto events are held on a special infield course, while drift events (local and national) are also gaining in popularity.
 Various non-motorsport activities also take place, such as local and national school duathlons, roller skating and cycling to name a few.

-The track found new international fame in 2015 when it was digitized and included as an official download for the popular Project CARS racing game, one of the few New Zealand tracks to ever feature in a commercially-available PC or console game.
+The track found new international fame in 2015 when it was digitised and included as an official download for the popular Project CARS racing game, one of the few New Zealand tracks to ever feature in a commercially-available PC or console game.

 Thanks to Canterbury Car Club Inc for much of the information on this page.